draftapps/services/README.md

-# auth
+# Services
-The auth API for Draftapp.io
+The services API for Draftapp.io

+1. auth